learn-co-curriculum/building-your-in-person-network/README.md

 When you’re at events, don’t think about what you can get out of the experience.
 Instead, think about what you can give to others.
 This kind of mindset will make you more likable, and set a strong foundation for your relationships down the line.

-<p class='util--hide'>View <a href='https://learn.co/lessons/building-your-in-person-network'>Building Your In-Person Network</a> on Learn.co and start learning to code for free.</p>